Graduate Certificate in Nuclear Packaging

 Email to: firstname.lastname@example.org with the subject line: Nuclear Lab

 The certificate requires nine credits and is a combination of classes offered at the University of Nevada, Reno as well as at three National Laboratories.
 Students will pay standard University of Nevada, Reno fees.
 Additional National Lab fees also apply.
+A portion of program fees may be used to pay hosting expenses.

 Program offered in in partnership with the U.S. Department of Energy (DOE) Packaging Certification Program (PCP)